We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 Trump spoke at the Mayflower Hotel in Washington today at the Center for the National Interest.

-They are for the most part in order.
+They are, for the most part, in order.

-I'd like to talk today about how to develop a new foreign policy direction for our country.
+I'd like to talk today about how to develop a new foreign policy direction for our country, one that replaces randomness with purpose, ideology with strategy, and chaos with peace.

 It's time to shake the rust off America's foreign policy.